Skip to main content

 1. no use will be made of this knowledge,

-3. no one else will be informed of the discovered identity.
+3. no one else will be informed of the discovered identity

-9. Analyses of large HINTS domains usually produce reliable estimates, but analyses of small domains may yield unreliable estimates, as indicated by their large variances.
+5. Analyses of large HINTS domains usually produce reliable estimates, but analyses of small domains may yield unreliable estimates, as indicated by their large variances.
 The analyst should pay particular attention to the standard error and coefficient of variation (relative standard error) for estimates of means, proportions, and totals, and the analyst should report these when writing up results.
 It is important that the analyst realizes that small sample sizes for particular analyses will tend to result in unstable estimates.

-Available HINTS Datasets
+HINTS Datasets

 Visit the HINTS Data Errors, Remediation, and Recommendations page to access important information about HINTS data errors, remediation procedures, and resultant recommendations

-HINTS 6 (2022) dataset, updated May 2024
+HINTS 6 (2022) dataset, updated February 2025

 Total respondents: 6,252